Class Leigh Wood deserves delayed celebrations after dramatic win over Michael Conlan

 There was a world title for the winner, but by Sunday morning the belt was a bonus to the relief Wood felt when news of Conlan’s good health reached his ears.

-It was special from the very first bell until the end at 1.25 of the last round.
+It was special from the very first bell until the end at 1 minute 25 seconds of the last round.
 It finished with Conlan on the safe side of the ropes, dumped at the feet and in the arms of his father, John, and brother, Jamie.
 He had lost one fight in the ring; there were now real fears that he was entering another.
-Back in the ring, Wood was bruised, confused and cut and had fought too many rounds on his boxing instincts.
+Back in the ring, Wood was bruised, confused and cut, and had fought too many rounds on his boxing instincts.
 The pair dragged every single one of us in attendance along for the ride.

 In the opener, with two seconds left, Conlan dropped Wood heavily with a looping left.
 Wood was out as he landed flat on his back, his head crashing off the canvas.
 He beat the count, the bell sounded.
-The bell saved him - boxing is about tiny margins.
+It saved him – boxing is about tiny margins.

 Conlan tried to finish the injured Wood.
 It was difficult to watch, but Wood is a tough man, a man shaped by rejection and hard, hard work in his role far from the glamour.
-Wood slowly recovered his senses, Conlan stopped trying to finish it and settled down.
+Wood slowly recovered his senses, as Conlan stopped trying to finish it and settled down.
 The fight was barely four rounds old and it felt like a classic.
 A crowd of 10,000 lucky souls played their crucial part.

 They entered an unwritten pact by about round six and each took turns at hitting the other to body and head.
 Conlan was tucking up and blocking far more, but Wood was marauding and putting the pressure on from bell to bell.
 He was hitting arms, shoulders and hips.
 It was relentless, it was quite brilliant.
 Wood was losing rounds, but his pressure was taking a great toll on Conlan.

-At the end of the tenth it was clear that Wood was trailing, bleeding and could still be hurt, but he was in the fight.
+At the end of the 10th it was clear that Wood was trailing, bleeding and could still be hurt, but he was in the fight.
 Conlan knew that and sat down wearily in his corner.
-It was a pivotal 60-seconds for both; Wood got up eager and Conlan found some fresh wind and moved and blocked beautifully.
+It was a pivotal 60 seconds for both; Wood got up eager and Conlan found some fresh wind and moved and blocked beautifully.
 And then with about 20 seconds left on the clock, Wood connected, Conlan slipped on the water that had bubbled on one of the ring logos and then he lost his legs and went down.
-The water was in his own corner, it was thrown at him by his cornermen each time he went back at the end of the round.
+The water was in his own corner, it was thrown at him by his cornermen each time he went back at the end of a round.

-Conlan regained his tired legs, told the referee, Steve Gray, it was a slip.
+Conlan regained his tired legs and told the referee, Steve Gray, it was a slip.
 It was ruled a knockdown; Conlan was fuming, Wood ecstatic and then the bell sounded.
 Conlan’s trainer, Adam Booth, argued with the ref.
-Ben Davison, in Wood’s corner, hurried to get his man sat down for 60-seconds of repairs.
+Ben Davison, in Wood’s corner, hurried to get his man sat down for 60 seconds of repairs.
 The others in the Conlan corner sat him down.
 It was raw drama and then the bell sounded for the last round.
 That’s when Rocky plays in your head.

 Conlan was fighting a losing battle against Wood in the 85 seconds of the final round.
 It was a combination of fatigue, hurt and the realisation of knowing, from a life in rings and gyms, that the fight was lost.
 He still ducked, blocked, weaved and believed and then – crash.
 It was dark, it was over and for Wood it was joy.